jiahaoxiang2000/MATH/.github/copilot-instructions.md

-# Markdown covert
+# Latex covert

-- transform the pdf copy to markdown format code
+- transform the pdf copy to latex format code
-- the math symbols warp by $
+- translate the chinese characters to english